Would you love to live in Summit County's newest local's Neighborhood?

 Red Peak Village Wildlife Report

 2011 Housing Colorado Now!
 Design Charette - In October 2011, the Town received a grant to participate in the Housing Colorado Design Charette as part of the Housing Colorado Now!
 Conference.
-Below is a link summarizing the results of the design charette.
+Below is a link summarizing the results.

 2011 Design Charette